TusKANNy/kannolo/README.md

 If you download the NQ dataset from the HuggingFace repo, you need to specify ```--input-format nq``` as it uses a slightly different format.

+-->

 ### Resources
-Check out our `docs` folder for more detailed guide on use to use Seismic directly in Rust, replicate the results of our paper, or use Seismic with your custom collection.
+Check out our `docs` folder for more detailed guide on use to use kANNolo directly in Rust, replicate the results of our paper, or use kANNolo with your custom collection.

 ### <a name="bib">📚 Bibliography</a>
-1. Sebastian Bruch, Franco Maria Nardini, Cosimo Rulli, and Rossano Venturini. "*Efficient Inverted Indexes for Approximate Retrieval over Learned Sparse Representations*."
-Proc.
-ACM SIGIR.
-2024.
-2. Sebastian Bruch, Franco Maria Nardini, Cosimo Rulli, and Rossano Venturini. "*Pairing Clustered Inverted Indexes with κ-NN Graphs for Fast Approximate Retrieval over Learned Sparse Representations*."
-Proc.
-ACM CIKM.
-2024.
+Leonardo Delfino, Domenico Erriquez, Silvio Martinico, Franco Maria Nardini, Cosimo Rulli and Rossano Venturini. "*kANNolo: Sweet and Smooth Approximate k-Nearest Neighbors Search*."
-3. Sebastian Bruch, Franco Maria Nardini, Cosimo Rulli, Rossano Venturini, and Leonardo Venuta. "*Investigating the Scalability of Approximate Sparse Retrieval Algorithms to Massive Datasets*."
 Proc.
 ECIR.
 2025. *To Appear*.

 ### Citation License